ofajzea/projet-4/0-template/docs/instructions_git.md

 ## At the end of your project
 - In your terminal:
-  - `git pull upstream master` to get the most up to date version of the central repository
+  - `git pull upstream master` to get the most up-to-date version of the central repository
 - On the Gricad page of your forked repository:
   - Click on `Merge reauests` on the menu on the left
   - For the source: